dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 If successful, the script should print `Database started successfully!`.

-Then, let's run a database migration to create some tables:
+Next, let's create some tables in our database by running a schema migration:

    ```bash
 npx dbos-sdk migrate